 Make sure the charge port flap is fully open

 Check the flap at the right rear of the Megane E-Tech.
 It must be completely open and clear of the connector path.
-If stuck, gently push it or use warm water in freezing conditions.
+If stuck in cold weather, try a de-icer spray or run the cabin heater.
+Do not force it.

 Disable any charging schedule